-Fire and Emergency will assess whether there is a potential for the fuel to cause harm or damage to people or property if a fire starts.
+Fire and Emergency will assess whether there is a potential for the fuel to harm people or damage property if a fire starts.
 We will assess the likelihood of a fire starting and the consequences in terms of risk to human life, structures and other values.